-By Laura Hale Brockway, ELS, Vice President, Marketing, and
+By Laura Hale Brockway, ELS, Vice President of Marketing and

 Stacey Agnew, MBA, Risk Management Representative